 - High blood pressure

 - Cardiovascular abnormalities

-Besides working with cardiac patients, telemetry nurses can expect to provide nursing care for various other medical conditions that require monitoring and the use of instruments.
+With that said, what are the telemetry nurse responsibilities?
+Besides working with cardiac patients, a telemetry unit staff can expect to provide nursing care for various other medical conditions that require monitoring and the use of instruments.
 Some examples of the illnesses telemetry nurses should also be familiar with include: